chef/automate/components/docs-chef-io/content/automate/saml.md

   # Example: "https://{{< example_fqdn "automate" >}}/dex/callback"
   entity_issuer = "<your entity issuer>"

-  # Optional: Specify the NameIDPolicy to use
+  # Optional: Specify the NameIdPolicy to use
   #
   # When provided, Chef Automate will request a name ID of the configured format
   # in the SAML AuthnRequest.